liang-bo96/Eelbrain/doc/development.rst

 Testing and Validation
 ^^^^^^^^^^^^^^^^^^^^^^^

-Eelbrain relies on a robust test suite to ensure the correctness and reliability of its scientific algorithms.
+Eelbrain relies on a test suite to ensure the correctness and reliability.

 **Automated Testing**
   All pull requests trigger a Continuous Integration (CI) workflow that automatically runs the full test suite.